pilipalaio/rezbuild/README.md

 ### Multiple variant
-If you need to install a multi-variant package with different installers for each variant, you need to put the installers into the folders that named with the variant index under the `installers` folder.
+If you need to install a multi-variant package with different installers for each variant, you can put the installers into the folders that named with the variant index under the `installers` folder.
 For example:

 ```text
 git/